Pylons/pyramid/docs/narr/views.rst

 used by :mod:`pyramid` must be constructed in the same way, and must return the same kind of return value.

 Most view callables accept a single argument named ``request``.
-This argument represents a :term:`WebOb` :term:`Request` object as represented to :mod:`pyramid` by the upstream :term:`WSGI` server.
+This argument represents a :mod:`pyramid` :term:`Request` object.
+A request object encapsulates a WSGI environment as represented to :mod:`pyramid` by the upstream :term:`WSGI` server.

-A view callable may always return a :term:`WebOb` :term:`Response` object directly.
+A view callable may always return a :mod:`Pyramid` :term:`Response` object directly.
 It may optionally return another arbitrary non-Response value: if a view callable returns a non-Response result, the result must be converted into a response by the :term:`renderer` associated with the :term:`view configuration` for the view.

 View callables can be functions, instances, or classes.
 View callables can optionally be defined with an alternate calling